Cutting Planarians: Planar Emulators for String Graphs: Introduction

-In partial explanation, several results on unit-disk graphs (UDGs) can be traced back to the existence of an $O(1)$-distortion \emph{planar spanner}: every unit-disk graph $G$ has a subgraph $H$ which is planar, such that for every pair of vertices $(u, v)$, we have $\dist_G(u,v) \le \dist_H(u,v) \le O(1) \cdot \dist_G(u,v)$.
+In partial explanation of the success enjoyed on unit-disk graphs, several results on UDGs can be traced back to the existence of an $O(1)$-distortion \emph{planar spanner}: every unit-disk graph $G$ has a subgraph $H$ which is planar, such that for every pair of vertices $(u, v)$, we have $\dist_G(u,v) \le \dist_H(u,v) \le O(1) \cdot \dist_G(u,v)$.
+In other words, the techniques that enables the results on UDGs relies on the similarity between unit-disk metrics and planar metrics.
 Planar metrics are well studied, and tools from planar graphs (in particular, shortest-path separators) can be combined with the planar spanner to design algorithms for UDGs.
-The planar spanner for UDGs is helpful for distance problems even beyond the O(1)-approximate regime; for example, it is a crucial ingredient for a near-linear time $(1+\e)$-approximate diameter algorithm and a compact $(1+\e)$-approximate distance oracle \cite{CS19}, and in the design of $(1+\e)$-approximate coresets for clustering \cite{BFI23}.
+The $O(1)$-distortion planar spanner for UDGs is helpful for distance problems even in the $1+\e$ regime; for example, it is a crucial ingredient for a near-linear time $(1+\e)$-approximate diameter algorithm and a compact $(1+\e)$-approximate distance oracle \cite{CS19}, and in the design of $(1+\e)$-approximate coresets for clustering \cite{BFI23}.
 (Note that one can also obtain shortest-path separators on UDG directly, not using a planar spanner \cite{YXD12, HZ24}; this is another way in which the metric structure of UDGs is similar to that of planar metrics.)

 The use of planar techniques for geometric intersection graphs so far has seemed somewhat limited to UDGs and closely related classes: for example, the only classes of intersection graphs with planar spanners are Euclidean weighted UDGs \cite{li2002distributed}, unweighted UDGs \cite{biniaz2020plane}, and Euclidean weighted unit-square graphs \cite{BFI23}.
 General string graphs could have much more complex interactions than UDGs.
-Unlike disks and squares, the strings may be \emph{piercing} and thus permit non-local interactions like segments and rectangles; moreover, an $n$-vertex string graph may even require a representation (i.e.\ a drawing on the plane) with description complexity exponential in $n$~\cite{KM91}.
+Unlike disks and squares, objects like segments and rectangles may be \emph{piercing} and thus permit non-local interactions; moreover, an $n$-vertex string graph may even require a representation (i.e.\ a drawing on the plane) where the number of crossings is exponential in $n$~\cite{KM91}.\footnote{We note a subtlety about the representation: although the number of crossings in the drawing may be exponential, there exists a compressed representation of the drawing via straight-line programs that has polynomial size~\cite{SSS03,SSS07,SSS11}.
+In this paper, we do not work with the compressed representation.}